-Upon communicating his/her decision to the student, the Dean will also explain the student's right to appeal to the Disciplinary Committee any disciplinary action imposed by the Dean.
-If the student wishes to appeal a decision by the Dean, he/she must file a written request, stating the reason(s) for the appeal, with the Dean within 48 hours.
-The Dean will then have 48 hours to refer the case to the Disciplinary Committee along with his/ her recommendation for disciplinary action.
-The Committee will schedule and conduct a hearing under the guidelines specified in"Hearing Procedures," and will submit its decision in writing to the Dean and the accused student.
+Upon communicating his/her decision to the student, the Vice President will also explain the student's right to appeal to the Disciplinary Committee any disciplinary action imposed by the Vice President.
+If the student wishes to appeal a decision by the Vice President, he/she must file a written request, stating the reason(s) for the appeal, with the Vice President within 48 hours.
+The Vice President will then have 48 hours to refer the case to the Disciplinary Committee along with his/ her recommendation for disciplinary action.
+The Committee will schedule and conduct a hearing under the guidelines specified in "Hearing Procedures," and will submit its decision in writing to the Vice President of Student Services within 5 business days after the hearing.
+The Vice President of Student Services will in turn inform the accused student and the complainant as to the Disciplinary Committee's decision.
+The Committee will schedule and conduct a hearing under the guidelines specified in "Hearing Procedures," and will submit its decision in writing to the Vice President and the accused student.